paperclip-ui/legacy-paperclip/README.md

 > More compiler targets are planned for other languages and frameworks.
 React is just a starting point ✌🏻.

-As you can see, `<part />` elements are exported as _dumb_ components that React can use.
-From there we can combine all parts with logic to create a functional component.
-That's the gist of Paperclip!

 <!--
 As you might have noticed, Paperclip just exports building blocks for your component.
 All of the logic remains in your application code, so you don't have to worry about  -->

 ## Strongly typed 🦺

-Templates compile down to strongly typed code, so you don't have to guess about what your templates need.
+Templates compile down to strongly typed code.
 Here's a generated TypesScript definition of our React app above:

 ```typescript
 import {ReactNode, ReactHTML, Factory, InputHTMLAttributes, ClassAttributes} from "react";